miyasuta/auth-samples/README.md

 3. Start products with `cds watch`.
 4. Start salesorders with `cds watch --port 4005`.
 5. Start salesordersui with `npm start`.
+6. When prompted login, use one of the users defined [here](https://github.com/miyasuta/auth-samples/blob/master/salesorders/.cdsrc.json).